 1-year CD vs. a 5-year CD

-While a 5-year CD might have a higher APY, a shorter-term CD can be a better option.
+While a five-year CD might have a higher APY, a shorter-term CD can be a better option.
 CD rates could change significantly in a year and you might not want to miss out on a good deal.
-Given the current interest rate environment, however, going with a long-term CD like a 4-year or 5-year CD doesn’t make sense for many people.
+Given the current interest rate environment, however, going with a long-term CD like a four- or five-year CD doesn’t make sense for many people.

 Carefully weigh the pros and cons, and consider using a CD laddering strategy to take advantage of different CD term lengths.